ployst/component-builder/README.md

 ## Development

+$ echo "0.1" > component-builder/VERSION.txt
-$ pip install -e builder
+$ pip install -e component-builder

 Now you can play with it!